Lee Harris (South African writer): Brainstorm Comix

-In 1972, Harris met Bryan Talbot.
-After reading his work, Harris decided to publish Talbot's first project, Brainstorm Comix.
-It followed a protagonist known as Chester P. Hackenbush on his psychedelic cerebral journey.
-The Chester P. Hackenbush trilogy was republished in one volume in 1982.
-A third edition was published in 1999, titled Bryan Talbot's Brainstorm: The Complete Chester P. Hackenbush and Other Underground Classics.
-(Talbot became a renowned graphic novelist, creator of The Adventures of Luther Arkwright, The Tale of One Bad Rat, and Grandville.)
+In 1972, Harris met comics creator Bryan Talbot.
+After reading his work, Harris decided to publish Talbot's first project, following a protagonist known as Chester P. Hackenbush on his psychedelic cerebral journey.
+Brainstorm Comix, debuting in 1975 (under Harris' imprint Alchemy Publications), was ostensibly an underground comix anthology, but the Hackenbush story dominated the first few issues.

-Brainstorm Fantasy Comix put out one issue in 1977, taking a new direction.
+The fifth issue of Brainstorm, released in 1977 and titled Brainstorm Fantasy Comix, went in a new direction.
 It included work by Brian Bolland, Hunt Emerson, Angus McKie, and the first published work by John Higgins.
+Brainstorm ultimately published six issues, with the last one coming out in the summer of 1978.

+Brainstorm Comix was nominated for an Eagle Award in 1977 for Favorite Professional British Comic Publication.
+The series is regarded as one of Britain's "landmark underground publications" and has been called one of the country's "landmark comic book series" overall.

+Harris republished the Chester P. Hackenbush trilogy in one volume in 1982.
+He published a third edition in 1999, titled Bryan Talbot's Brainstorm: The Complete Chester P. Hackenbush and Other Underground Classics.
+Talbot, meanwhile, became a renowned graphic novelist, creator of such stories as The Adventures of Luther Arkwright, The Tale of One Bad Rat, and Grandville.

+Brainstorm editor Mal Burns went on to launch the alternative comics anthology Graphixus and edited another notable comics anthology, Pssst!."

 Home Grown

 From 1977 to 1982, Harris started and edited Britain's first counterculture and drug magazine, Home Grown.
 It represented a defining moment in British underground culture.
 Lee was reporting on psychedelic happenings.
 He used Home Grown magazine to support the Operation Julie defendants, including work by Timothy Leary, Michael Hollingshead, Harry Shapiro, Brian Barritt, Mick Farren, Bryan Talbot, Julie Burchill, Peter Tosh, and Tony Parsons.
 Minimal profits, a dwindling market, and apathy led to his closing the magazine.